-C. that some vessels may switch fishing efforts into the following fisheries:
+C. that some vessels may switch fishing efforts into the following fisheries: (Please list the fisheries and describe what gear(s) will be used)

 D. that no redirection of effort will take place.

 Monitoring Provisions

 This section gives you information about the At-Sea Monitoring (ASM) and/or Electronic Monitoring (EM) Program sections of your operations plan (§ 648.11(1)).